Amrendra2004/blockchain-basic/readme.md

         ./network.sh up

-###               Now our first Hyperledger Fabric Network is successfully running.
+###       By using above steps you can create your first Hyperledger Fabric Network.